 Labels are not just text but elements that are assigned to specific parameters and can be added to title blocks or tags.
 They can change without modifying the rest of the elements.
-For example, you would use annotation text for the words Drawn By: and a label for the initials of the person who did the work (by default displaying DRW in Figure 1-35), because that varies from sheet to sheet.
+For example, you would use annotation text for the words Drawn By: and a label for the initials of the person who did the work (by default displaying DRW in Figure 1-36), because that varies from sheet to sheet.

-■ The title block template comes with one text type and one label type already defined.
+The title block template comes with one text type and one label type already defined.
 You can create additional types in Properties by duplicating types.
 The Text and Label parameters are similar, but you must create separate types for each of them.

-Create a Label
+How To: Create a Label

-1. In the Family Editor, in the Create tab>Text panel, click

-(Label).

-2. In the Modify | Place Label tab>Format panel, specify the alignments: Left, Center, Right, Top, Center Middle, or Bottom, as shown in Figure 1-36.
+- 1. In the Family Editor, in the Create tab>Text panel, click (Label). - In the Modify | Place Label tab>Format panel, specify the alignments: Left, Center, Right, Top, Center Middle, or Bottom, as shown in Figure 1-37.

-3. Click in the view window to place the label, as shown in Figure 1-37.
+3. Click in the view window to place the label, as shown in Figure 1-38.

-4. In the Edit Label dialog box shown in Figure 1-38, select a label in the Category Parameters list and double-click or click
+4. In the Edit Label dialog box shown in Figure 1-39, select a label in the Category Parameters list and double-click or click

 (Add parameter(s) to label).
-You can select more than one by holding down <Ctrl>.
+You can select more than one by holding down <Ctrl> or <Shift>.

-- 5. Enter the Sample Value and specify any other options as needed. - If you are using several parameters in one label, select Wrap between parameters only and Break (in column) options to separate them while still permitting a word wrap.
+5. Enter the Sample Value and specify any other options as needed.

-- Click (Add Parameter) to create a new parameter for the project. - Click (Move parameter up) and (Move parameter down) to reorder multiple parameters. - If you select a numerical parameter, click (Edit parameter's units format) to change, if necessary. - 6.
+- If you are using several parameters in one label, select Wrap between parameters only and Break (in column) options to separate them while still permitting a word wrap. - Click (Add Parameter) to create a new parameter for the project. - Click (Move parameter up) and (Move parameter down) to reorder multiple parameters. - If you select a numerical parameter, click (Edit parameter's units format) to change, if necessary. - 6.
 Click when you have finished editing the label. - 7.
-Rotate or stretch the label as needed (as shown in Figure 1-39), or select a point for an additional label.
+While still placing the label, rotate or stretch it as needed (as shown in Figure 1-40), or select a point for an additional label.

-8. Click (Modify) or press <Esc> twice to finish the command.
+- 8. Click (Modify) or press <Esc\-++\-\\-+66> twice to finish the command. - You can also rotate or stretch a label once it has been placed in the title block.